hamzamsalah/hamzamsalah.github.io/index.md

 # Data Science Portfolio

 **Welcome to my portfolio repository!**
-Discover projects showcasing my expertise in analytics, visualization, and machine learning techniques like predictive modeling, clustering, and classification.
-Using tools like Python, SQL, Power BI, and Tableau, I transform data into insights and recommendations to solve real-world problems.
+This repository showcases my projects in analytics, data visualization, and machine learning.
+You’ll find examples of predictive modeling, clustering, and classification, all aimed at transforming data into actionable insights and solving real-world problems.

 ---